 Last Updated: August 2013

-I like to gamble.
-A lot.
+I love gambling.
 It’s my one major vice.
 To avoid losing my shirt, house, and everything in between, I’ve always avoided Las Vegas, because it seems like an adult playground that I’d enjoy too much.
-ButHowever, last year, I finally bit the bullet and went because the Blogworld conference was held there.
+ButHowever, last year, I finally bit the bullet and went because the BlogWorld conference was held there.
 I figured lots of meetings and networking events would keep me from gambling.
-It didn’t, but that’s another story.
-However, while I was there, I realized that Vegas is awesome and I couldn’t believe that I had spent 29 years avoiding the city.
+They didn’t, but that’s another story.
+While I was there, I realized that Vegas is awesome, and I couldn’t believe I’d spent 29 years avoiding the city.

 The Bellagio – A classy, classy joint.
 In fact, it might be a bit too classy for me.
-They have piano players, fancy restaurants, the most famous poker room in Vegas, a huge and opulent casino (high minimums, especially on the weekends), and a very high-end shopping area (like Fendi and Gucci).
-The buffet at Bellagio is one of the better buffets on the strip, Yellowtail is a phenomenal sushi restaurant, and there’s a candy shop with a chocolate fountain.
+They have piano players, fancy restaurants, the most famous poker room in Vegas, a huge and opulent casino (high minimums, especially on the weekends), and a very high-end shopping area (think Fendi and Gucci).
+The buffet at Bellagio is one of the better buffets on the Strip, Yellowtail is a phenomenal sushi restaurant, and there’s a candy shop with a chocolate fountain.
 I really like the Bellagio, and that fountain show is every bit as awesome as Ocean’s 11 made it out to be.
 It happens every 15 minutes.
-Make sure you get there early as a crowd builds about 7 minutes before each show.
+Make sure you get there early, as a crowd builds about seven minutes before each show.
 Even if you aren’t staying here, Bellagio is one of the better casinos to spend time in.

 The Palms – The place to be: hip and trendy with a giant pool area, famous clubs, and a large casino floor.

-On the weekends, Haze, Aria’s nightclub, is packed with people and the resort takes on a much more festive vibe.
+On the weekends, Haze, Aria’s nightclub, is packed with people, and the resort takes on a much more festive vibe.

 The Palazzo – Sitting right next to and connected to The Venetian is The Palazzo.
 The Palazzo has similar rooms (they are also all suites), a relaxing 21+ pool area called Azure, a large gaming floor (I seem to win a lot there), and a number of restaurants.
 I stayed one night at the Palazzo and visited their pool often.
-I really like the inner atrium leading to check-in.
-There’s a lot of marble and it really makes you feel like you are in classical Italy.
+I really like the inner atrium leading to the check-in desk.
+There’s a lot of marble, and it really makes you feel like you are in classical Italy.
 (There’s also a pretty and soothing waterfall on the walk over to The Venetian.)
 This place is also a much more affordable option than The Venetian.

 Planet Hollywood – Pretty much the same as Paris.
-I need to really explore this place more but from what I saw, it seemed like an OK place!
+I need to really explore this place more, but from what I saw, it seemed like an OK place!